(Dean Martin, Standin' on a Corner, Watching All the Girls Go By)

 Downtown San Bruno was a picture post card of early sixties suburban America.
 The main street was crowded on either side with bars and restaurants and smoke shops and delis and storesLullaby Lane, Pet World, Rolling Pin Donuts, Woolworth's, you name it.
-Starting at the El Camino and going clear down to Artichoke Joe's, San Mateo Avenue was crammed with businesses all competing with each othertrying to get whatever nickels and dimes and quarters and dollars they could get of the two bucks an hour I made selling shoes.
+Starting at the El Camino and going clear down to Artichoke Joe's, San Mateo Avenue was crammed with businesses all competing with each othertrying to get whatever they could get of the two bucks an hour I made selling shoes.

 San Bruno Mountain loomed behind Artichoke Joe's.
 That's the hill you see when you take off from San Francisco International Airportthe one with the concrete letters poured into the amber waves of tall grass saying: